-I am an Assistant Professor of Writing Studies and Digital Studies at the University of Mary Washington.
+I am an Associate Professor of Writing Studies and Digital Studies at the University of Mary Washington.
 I teach and research how technologies affect how we communicate.

 I am interested in investigating the full range of literacy: from traditional alphabetic literacy in longstanding media, such as the printed book, to the multiliteracy of digital media, particularly in the extended reality (XR) media of Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality.